ruslanmv/ruslanmv.github.io/_posts/2021-06-05-Python3-in-Windows-with-Ubuntu.md

 ---
 title: "How to install Python 3 in Windows Subsystem with Ubuntu"
-excerpt: " How to install Python 3 in Windows Subsystem for Linux (WSL) and Set Up a Programming Environment"
+excerpt: " How to install Python 3 in Windows Subsystem for Linux (WSL) and Set Up a Programming Environment in VS Code."

 header:
   image: "../assets/images/posts/2021-06-05-Python3-in-Windows-with-Ubuntu/reply-target.jpg"